mahmoud/sedimental/entries/harping.md

     lonely tasks.
 With Listen to Wikipedia you hear your comrades hard at work.
   * This is the key[^firstmistake] mistake of the author.
-Listen to Wikipedia, as all Hatnote projects, exist as engagement tools.
-They make editing and participating more accessible.
+Listen to Wikipedia, along with each of the rest of the Hatnote projects, exists as an engagement tool, helping people read and edit Wikipedia.
   * Scroll down to see the dozens of non-English languages supported.
 Most of these are wikis that may see one edit per minute.
 An editor on those sites can switch to other tasks until a